defenseunicorns/pepr/docs/080_faq/README.md

 ## How does Pepr compare to Kyverno?

-Pepr has similarities but ultimately is very different than Kyverno.
+Although Pepr and Kyverno have similarities, Pepr is very different than Kyverno.

 Similarities:

-* Mutating Webhooks that can dynamically change resources before admission
+* Both have Mutating Webhooks that can dynamically change resources before admission
-* Validating Webhooks to configure what can/cannot go through admission
+* Both have Validating Webhooks to configure what can/cannot go through admission
-* Both utilize Kubernetes Informers under the hood for pre*existing cluster resources (ie, they have already went through admission)
+* Both utilize Kubernetes Informers under the hood for pre-existing cluster resources (ie, resources that have already gone through admission)

 Differences:

+* They have very different mission statements.
+Pepr focuses on making operators as easy as possible.
+Kyverno focuses on reporting, not building operators.
-* Pepr is more like a "framework" than a tool, in Pepr you create a Pepr [Module](https://docs.pepr.dev/main/user*guide/pepr*modules/), in the module itself you define [capabilities](https://docs.pepr.dev/main/user*guide/capabilities/) that enforce / apply desired cluster state
+* Pepr is more like a "framework" than a tool.
+In Pepr you create a Pepr [Module](https://docs.pepr.dev/main/user*guide/pepr*modules/).
+In the Pepr module you define [capabilities](https://docs.pepr.dev/main/user*guide/capabilities/) that enforce / apply desired cluster state.
-* Pepr is TypeScript and Kyverno is Go
+* Pepr is written in TypeScript.
+Kyverno is written in Go.
-* Pepr gives the flexibility of a full*fledged strongly typed programming language decide what decisions to make based on events happening in the cluster.
-IE, when this pod is created then i could theoretically create the same pod in another cluster.
-(You can do whatever you want because it is TypeScript)
+* Pepr provides the flexibility of a full-fledged, strongly typed programming language to decide what decisions to make based on events happening in the cluster.
+With Kyverno, you are limited to the constraints of YAML.
-* There is a side of Pepr that is much more similar to Kube*Builder or Operator SDK, it can be used to reconcile events in order.
-You can apply a CustomResourceDefinition and control cluster state based on that custom resource.
+* Pepr can be used to reconcile events in order, similar to Kube-Builder or Operator SDK.
+* Pepr can apply a CustomResourceDefinition and control cluster state based on that custom resource.
+For example:
-* * When I see a `WebApplication` resource is created I want to deploy a certain deployment, service, serviceAccount, networkPolicy, serviceMonitor, PrometheusRule, etc
+  * When a `WebApplication` resource is created, deploy a certain deployment, service, serviceAccount, networkPolicy, serviceMonitor, PrometheusRule, etc.
-* * When I see a certain `WebApplication` resource is deleted I wanted to delete said resources
+  * When a `WebApplication` resource is deleted, delete all the resources that were created for that `WebApplication`
-* * When I see it is updated, then update the deployed Kubernetes resources
+  * When a `WebApplication` is updated, update the deployed Kubernetes resources for that `WebApplication`

-Both are honestly great tools, it depends on your niche, what your needs are.
-We think Pepr can do different things but a lot of the same.
-It is an opportunity to consolidate tooling.
+Both Pepr and Kyverno are great tools.
+Which one to use for your project depends on your use case.

 ## How do I add custom labels to Pepr's Kubernetes manifests?

 During the build process, custom labels can be added the Kubernetes manifests that Pepr generates based on the Pepr section of the `package.json`.
 Currently, adding custom labels to `namespace` is supported.

 The following example shows how to add custom namespace labels.

 ```json
   "pepr": {